talkjs/tutorials/how-to-create-a-threaded-chat/how-to-create-a-threaded-chat.md

 });
 ```

-This code looks for incoming user message events where the conversation ID begins with `"replyto_"` (this is how we're labelling reply threads) and then gets the current number of messages in that thread with a call to the `getMessages` function we introduced in "Create a new thread".
+This code looks for incoming user message events where the conversation ID begins with `"replyto_"` (this is how we're labelling reply threads).
+It then gets the current number of messages in that thread with a call to the `getMessages` function we introduced in the "Create a new thread" section.

 !!internal link

-It then calls the new `updateReplyCount` method to update a custom `replyCount` property with the current number of replies.
+Finally, it calls the new `updateReplyCount` method to update a custom `replyCount` property with the current number of replies, ignoring the duplicated parent message at the top of the thread.

 ### Update logic in theme